greiven/budget-tracker/README.md

 Description:

-A Progressive web application which can be ran online/offline, downloaded as an app, and uses service workers
+A Progressive web application which can be ran online/offline, downloaded as an app, and uses service workers.

 Installation: